dmotte/raspi-safe-shutdown/README.md

 > :warning: **Warning**: Always examine scripts downloaded from the internet before running them locally.

-To install *raspi-safe-shutdown* into your Raspberry Pi, connect it to the internet and execute the following command:
+To install or update *raspi-safe-shutdown* into your Raspberry Pi, connect it to the internet and execute the following command:

 ```bash
 curl -sSL https://raw.githubusercontent.com/dmotte/raspi-safe-shutdown/main/get.sh | sudo bash